NekR/offline-plugin/docs/options.md

 * `minify`: `boolean`.
 If set to `true` or `false`, the `ServiceWorker`'s output will be minified or not accordingly.
 If set to something else, the `ServiceWorker` output will be minified **if** you are using  `webpack.optimize.UglifyJsPlugin` in your configuration.
 _Default:_ `null`

+* `shouldServeFromNetwork`: `(response: Response, urlString: string, cacheUrl: string) => boolean`.
+Allows to customize the behaviour when to fallback to a cached version of a resource if `responseStrategy: 'network-first'`.
+Defaults to `(response) => response.ok`, meaning a response is only valid when the server returns a 2xx status code (see https://developer.mozilla.org/de/docs/Web/API/Response).

 #### `AppCache: Object | null | false`

 Settings for the `AppCache` cache.
 Use `null` or `false` to disable `AppCache` generation.